Carlson, Ovechkin power Capitals past Lightning 4-3

 Detroit won for the second straight night after beating Boston 5-3 on Tuesday.

-Mark Scheifele scored for Winnipeg, which has lost three straight.
+Mark Scheifele scored for the Winnipeg, which has lost three straight.
 Connor Hellebuyck made 32 saves.

 BLUES 4, KRAKEN 1